gharezlak/hephaistos_importer/README.md

 1. Download and extract the source of this repository into the `hephaistos-importer` folder.

 ## Use

+> Importing characters into FoundryVTT requires you to either have the Game Master role, have the Assistant role, or have the permission to create new Actors.

 1. In Hephaistos, open your character and download it as JSON.
 1. In FoundryVTT, navigate to the *Actors* tab and click the **Import From Hephaistos** button at the bottom.
 1. Select the downloaded JSON file and click **Import**.